 Class members have the following benefit options:

 - Documented out-of-pocket losses: Class members can claim up to $4,000 for actual, unreimbursed expenses that are fairly traceable to the data breach.
-This may include bank or credit card fees, fees for credit reports, monitoring or identity theft insurance purchased between Dec.
-6, 2024, and Feb.
-5, 2026 and monetary losses due to fraud or identity theft not previously reimbursed.
+This may include:

-- Flat cash payment: Class members that do not submit a documented out-of-pocket losses claim can submit to receive a flat payment of $95.
+- Flat cash payment: Class members who do not submit a documented out-of-pocket losses claim can submit a claim to receive a flat payment of $95.

 - Credit monitoring: All class members may elect to receive three years of credit monitoring services, which includes at least $1,000,000 in identity theft protection insurance.

 The total amount available for cash payments to class members is capped at $400,000.
-If the sum of all valid claims exceeds the cap, payments will be reduced proportionally (pro rata).
+If the sum of all valid claims exceeds the cap, the settlement administrator will reduce payments proportionally.

 How to claim a class action rebate

-To receive a settlement payment, class members can file a claim online or download and print the PDF claim form to mail to the settlement administrator.
+To receive a settlement payment, class members can file a claim online or download and print the PDF claim form to complete and mail to the settlement administrator.

 Settlement administrator's mailing address: DecoPac Data Incident Settlement Administrator, 1650 Arch St., Suite 2210, Philadelphia, PA 19103